 Limits are placed on the number of API requests you may make using your API key.
 Rate limits may vary by service, but the defaults are:

-For each API key, these limits are applied across all api.data.gov API requests.
+For each API key, these limits are applied across all developer.nrel.gov API requests.
 Exceeding these limits will lead to your API key being temporarily blocked from making further requests.
 The block will automatically be lifted by waiting an hour.
 If you need higher rate limits, contact us.

 In documentation examples, the special

 DEMO_KEY api key is used.
 This API key can be used for initially exploring APIs prior to signing up, but it has much lower rate limits, so you're encouraged to signup for your own API key if you plan to use the API (signup is quick and easy).
 The rate limits for the DEMO_KEY are:

 Your can check your current rate limit and usage details by inspecting the

 X-RateLimit-Remaining HTTP headers that are returned on every API response.
 For example, if an API has the default hourly limit of 1,000 request, after making 2 requests, you will receive these HTTP headers in the response of the second request:

 The hourly counters for your API key reset on a rolling basis.